CCurl/MachineForth/README.md

 # MachineForth
 This is a compiler/vm for a simple forth on Windows.

 It was inspired by Chuck Moore's "Machine Forth".
-It is completely contained in one file, mg.c
+It is completely contained in one file, mf.c

 It has circular stacks, both data and return.